Chapter 1 : Chapter 1

 Okay, enough rambling.
 Time to get on with the story.

 As always, if you recognise something, note that it isn't mine.

 It was Autumn then.
-I have always felt that there's something autumn, maybe it has something do with how the leaves fall, how the trees shed their covers, that makes everything seem so naked and bare.
-So... undisguised.
-It is as if with this lens called 'sheer clarity', that I viewed you and felt a sense of infatuation.
+I have always felt that there's something about autumn, maybe it has do with how the leaves fall, or how the trees shed their covers, that makes everything seem so naked and bare.
+So utterly undisguised.
+It is, as if, with this lens called 'sheer clarity', that I viewed you and felt a sense of infatuation.
 You were my first crush, and boy did I giggle and gush when you smirked, or when you brushed by, or when... whenever I saw you, really.